-2010’s world gone wild: Quakes, floods, blizzards: The Associated Press has published one of the most biased pieces of environmental science journalism in a long time, and that’s quite a feat in itself.
-Indeed, there are some serious journalistic integrity issues with this clearly biased piece: the authors intersperse anecdotes with specific scientists’ quotations while playing fast and loose with the facts in order to push an agenda.
-Undoubtedly, there is a considerable amount of scientific ignorance on the part of the authors, but using the human suffering associated with 2010’s natural disasters as talking points in this narrative is a new low for the Associated Press.
+2010’s world gone wild: Quakes, floods, blizzards: The Associated Press has published one of the most interesting pieces of environmental science journalism in a long time, and that’s quite a feat in itself.
+Indeed, there are some serious factual issues as the authors intersperse anecdotes with specific scientists’ quotations while playing fast and loose with the facts.

-This article by Seth Borenstein and Julie Reed Bell deserves a thorough fact-checking and deconstruction.
-Keep your vomit bags and pitchforks at the ready, and hold onto your seats on this Pulitzer-prize winning fictional roller coaster…
+This article deserves a thorough fact-checking and deconstruction.
+Hold onto your seats on this roller coaster…

 This is an absolute masterpiece: quotations are in the boxes, comments are mine.